Quick Decision Guide

 - Inspection capabilities: Save and review intermediate results at each processing stage

-- Extensibility: Add custom OCR models or layout detectors
+- Extensibility: Add custom OCR models or layout detectors through simple adapters

 What is Dex?

-Dex is Scale’s document understanding platform—a service that transforms unstructured documents into actionable, structured data.
+Dex is Scale’s document understanding platform—a production-ready service that transforms unstructured documents into actionable, structured data.
 It provides:- File Management: Secure upload, storage, and retrieval with access control

 - Document Parsing: Convert documents (PDF, DOCX, images) into structured JSON using multiple OCR engines